-Via fitting the J-V curves in the SCLC regime to equation 3, the value of μ0 and γ were obtained, and thus the field-dependent electron mobility and the hole mobility could be calculated according to equation 2.
-The electron mobility of Py-TPE and Py-TriPE are 2.51×10-7 and 3.65×10-8 cm2 V‒1 s‒1, whilst the hole mobility are 2.46×10-8 and 7.96×10-8 cm2 V‒1 s‒1 at 3.6 × 105 V cm−1 electric field.
-The related low electron/hole mobility of both 2,7-substituted pyrene-based AIEgen may be ascribed to the pure polycyclic aromatic hydrocarbon frameworks.
+Via fitting the J-V curves in the SCLC regime to equation 3, the values of μ0 and γ were obtained, and thus the field-dependent electron mobility and the hole mobility could be calculated according to equation 2.
+The electron mobilities of Py-TPE and Py-TriPE are 2.51×10-7 and 3.65×10-8 cm2 V‒1 s‒1, whilst the hole mobilities are 2.46×10-8 and 7.96×10-8 cm2 V‒1 s‒1 at 3.6 × 105 V cm−1 electric field.
+The related low electron/hole mobilities of both 2,7-substituted pyrene-based AIEgen may be ascribed to the pure polycyclic aromatic hydrocarbon frameworks.

 A summary of the EL parameters for the OLEDs devices is given in Table 2.
 Use of the AIEgens as emitter materials, such as TPE-cored or alike[39,51] allows for the facile fabrication of green OLED devices with impressive EL properties, however this cannot be achieved for blue emission.
-As an example, the pyrene-1-substituted ethene (DPDPyE) based device emits at 516 nm (EL peak) at a low turn-on voltage of 3.2 V and with maximum luminance of c,max, p,maxand the EQE are 49830 cd cm-2, 10.2 cd A-1, 9.2 lm W-1 and 3.3%;[40] respectively.
+As an example, the pyrene-1-substituted ethene (DPDPyE) based device emits at 516 nm (EL peak) at a low turn-on voltage of 3.2 V and with maximum luminance of c,max, p,maxand the EQEs are 49830 cd cm-2, 10.2 cd A-1, 9.2 lm W-1 and 3.3%;[40] respectively.
 In contrast, use of the pyrene derivative (ACQ compound) as the emitting-light layer, allowed access to a blue/deep blue OLED device with high voltage (>7 eV) and low ηp,max.[52-56] Moreover, position-dependence pyrenes have the potential to play a significant role in affecting the EL parameters, e.g. 1,3,6,8- tetra- substituted pyrenes exhibit higher brightness and external EQE and lower turn-on voltage versus related mono- and di-substituted pyrenes.
 This may contribute to the molecular symmetry, which has been shown to improve the charge carrier mobility for both holes and electrons.[28,54,55] Thus, to balance the key factors of emission colour, hole mobility and the brightness efficiency of OLED devices, the TPE moieties where employed as substituents to decorate the pyrene core at the 1-,3-, 6- and 8-positions or the 2,7-positions.
 The result was impressive blue sky EL emission with brightness (>10000 cd m-2) and low efficiency roll-off.[34,56]

 Table 2.
 Summary of the electroluminescent performance of the sky-blue devices.